MaisJamal/carla_apollo_bridge/README.md

 # Carla Apollo Bridge

 This python package provides a bridge for communicating between Carla's Python API and Apollo.
 Besides the source code, a Dockerfile and scripts are provided for getting setup quickly and easily.
-This package was tested with Carla version 0.9.13, and Apollo v7.0.0.
+This package was tested with Carla version 0.9.13, and Apollo v7.0.0 and v8.0.0.

 <center><img src="gifs/signalized_T_intersection.gif" width = "625"></center>